-Bills introduced since the last SWCD board meeting (February 26th) are highlighted in blue.
+Bills introduced since March 11th (the SWCD board's last consideration of legislation) are highlighted in blue.

-The Colorado Water Congress (CWC) State Affairs Committee met on March 9th.
-Positions taken on bills since the last SWCD board meeting (February 26th) are in red text for CWC and green text for SWCD.
+The Colorado Water Congress (CWC) State Affairs Committee met on May 11th, May 18th and May 26th.
+Positions taken on bills since March 11th (the SWCD board's last consideration of legislation) are in red text for CWC and green text for SWCD.